 We also extended our basic model to include pharmacokinetics, and found that introducing a drug decay rate of 0.15 h-1 left the basic results roughly unchanged (Figure S6).
-This suggests that ignoring pharmacokinetics (as in the analytical solution) is not a fatal flaw.
+This suggests that ignoring pharmacokinetics in our analytical solution does not undermine its real-world applicability(as in the analytical solution) is not a fatal flaw.